Skip to main content

 nobgp shell --network production --node web-server

-nobgp shell --network production --node api-server --username deploy
+nobgp shell --network production --node api-server --admin

 # Run a specific command instead of the default shell